AlexsanderHamir/GenPool/README.md

 ### Development Guidelines

+1. Run benchmarks before anything to stablish a baseline
+2. Ensure any new functionality didn't regress the performance
-- Write tests for new functionality
+3. Write tests for new functionality
-- Run benchmarks to ensure no performance regressions
-- Update documentation for user-facing changes
+4. Update documentation for user-facing changes
-- Ensure all tests pass before submitting PRs
+5. Ensure all tests pass before submitting PRs

+> The best improvement is to do less!!!

 ## Complete Example